Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: details

 \subsubsection{SAC agent}

-We use the soft actor-critic implementation by \citet{tandon2021sacgithub} in our \agent agent.
+We use an open-source soft actor-critic implementation \cite{tandon2021sacgithub} in our \agent agent.
 Policy and critic networks are modeled by a multilayer perceptron with two hidden layers with ReLU activations.
 For hyperparameters, please see the table below.